This Mediterranean Chickpea Tuna Salad is the perfect dish for when you’re trying to eat lighter but still want a delicious meal.

 Instructions

-- Drain the tuna and flake it into a salad bowl.
+- Drain the tuna and flake it into a large bowl.

 - Add the chickpeas, cucumber, red pepper, onion, Kalamata olives and parsley.
 Toss gently.